For AI agents and LLMs: a structured documentation index is available at /llms.txt. Every page has a Markdown sibling — append .md to any URL.

 As well as passing items to a checkout, you can pass settings that tell Paddle.js how a checkout should work.

-If you sell multiple products or plans, you might have more than one checkout button on a page.
+If you offer multiple products or plans, you might have more than one checkout button on a page.
 To save time, you can pass default settings that apply to all checkouts opened when including Paddle.js.

 How it works

 You can pass settings to Paddle.js to determine how opened checkouts should work.
+You can do this in three ways:

-2. Pass settings to Paddle.Checkout.open().
+Pass settings to Paddle.Checkout.open().
 The settings you pass apply only to the opened checkout.

-3. Pass checkout.settings to Paddle.Initialize().
+Pass checkout.settings to Paddle.Initialize().
 The settings you pass apply to all checkouts.

 If you have more than one checkout link on a page and all the checkouts you use have the same settings, we recommend using the Paddle.Initialize() method.
 This sets default settings that apply to all checkouts opened on the page, meaning you don't need to pass the same settings for each checkout.